 Runners will enjoy one aid station per loop fully stocked with water, electrolytes, and a wide selection of foods.
 You will also have access to your vehicle and are allowed to set up supplies near the aid station.
 A second water fountain is located about half way through the loop.

-New this year, there are two turn-around points on the course.
+New this year, there is only one turn-around point for the 50 mile event.
 The parking lot at the foot of Sunset Blvd. is "Race Headquarters."
 This is where you will park, check in, set up your supplies, get aid, and have your completed laps counted.
 It is now the finish line for the 50 km. and 50 mile events.

 The next finishing distance is 50 miles.
-So that you can finish back at Race HQ, after your 11th full lap you'll run out 0.645 miles to a turn-around point then run back to the finish line at Race HQ.
-Both turn-around points will be clearly marked with chalk and a small sign.
-You'll have time to get to know these locations, but ask us as you go by if you are confused.
+So that you can finish back at Race HQ, after your 11th lap you'll run out 0.55 miles to a turn-around point then run back to the finish line at Race HQ.
+The turn-around point will be clearly marked with chalk and a small sign.
+You'll have time to get to know this location well, but ask us as you go by if you are confused.

 There is essentially no cutoff for 50 km. as long as you can keep moving.